 Considering this initiative against the Blue Planet Fund investment criteria shows that whilst poverty alleviation could be a result of this initiative, it is focused on delivering guidelines and tools and therefore has not direct or immediate impact and whilst a line can be drawn via a theory of change the results are significantly divorced from action with a lack of additional enablers As a primarily EU-funded initiative it is questionable how much influence the UK will have .

 This option scores least favourably at stage one, does not pass the poverty criteria and therefore was not taken forward to stage 2 or for scoring against the strategic criteria/critical success factors.
-As a result, it is was not considered further and rejected.
+As a result, it was not considered further and rejected.

 3.2 Options assessment summary conclusions